RohanSidhu/CAT125_Website/pages/info.md

 </div><!-- /.row -->
 We have snacks, entrees, or desserts just to name a few of the different possibilities!

-With this idea in the back of your mind, lets look at an example.
+With this idea in the back of your mind, let's look at an example.

 ## Example: Animal Kingdom
 We can divide them into a few different groups: